 Read our full Freemake Video Converter review(opens in new tab)

 If you've used free DVD ripping software before, MakeMKV might look a little familiar – it bears more than a passing resemblance to DVD Decrypter.
 As well as handling DVDs, the program, is also capable of ripping Blu-ray discs, and the process works in exactly the same way in each case (although it's worth noting that Blu-ray ripping is only be free while the program is in beta).

-The great thing about MakeMKV is that there is so little to think about.
+What we appreciate most about the MakeMKV is that there is so little to think about and it's packed with thoughtful touches to make your life easier.
 Fire up the program, analyze your disc, choose which of the track you would like to rip, indicate where the output file should be saved, and then hit the 'Make MKV' button.
 That's really all there is to it.
 There's no messing about, no complex configuration – just analyze, rip and go.